A tour of stable reduction with applications

 It remains to show that $\pi^c:X^c\to B'$ is unique up to isomorphism.
 One does this by establishing that any other projective morphism $\hat \pi^c:\hat X^c\to B'$ with $K_{\hat X^c}$ a $\mathbb Q$-Cartier divisor, which agrees with $\pi^c:X^c\to B'$ over $U'$, and which has central fiber an slc model, is isomorphic to $\pi^c:X^c\to B'$ over $B'$.
-The proof in the case where the generic fiber is smooth is formally similar to the proof we sketched in the case of curves.
+The proof is formally similar to the proof we sketched in the case of curves.
 We direct the reader to Koll\'ar [Pro.~6, Def.~7, Def.~15, and pp.8-9] for more details (see also \cite[Lem.~2.7]{bhattetal}). \end{proof}

 \begin{rem} It is well known that a smooth, projective variety of general type has a finite automorphism group (positive dimensional automorphism groups give rise to rational curves or abelian varieties covering the variety).
 More generally, it is a result of Iitaka that smooth, projective varieties of log general type have finite automorphism groups \cite[Lem.~1, p.87, Def.~p.71]{iitaka}.
 Consequently, considering log resolutions of each irreducible component of the normalization, one would expect from \eqref{eqnlc} and Iitaka's result that an slc model would have a finite automorphism group; this is in fact the case \cite[p.328]{KSB}, \cite[Cor.~10.69]{kollarsing}, \cite[Lem.~2.5]{bhattetal}. \end{rem}